cheops-workshop/cheops-workshop.github.io/cfp.md

 title: CHEOPS Workshop at EuroSys 2023
 ---

-# The third Workshop on Challenges and Opportunities of Efficient and Performant Storage Systems (CHEOPS)
+# The Third Workshop on Challenges and Opportunities of Efficient and Performant Storage Systems (CHEOPS)

 Held in conjunction with EuroSys 2023